 Horizontal/Vertical Gap – specifies the distance between divided horizontal and vertical parts.
 The default value is 0, which results in no gap.

-Note that if Always Try to Merge Parts is ticked on, Gap will not be valid.
+Note that if Always Try to Merge Parts is ticked ON, Gap will not be applicable.

 Horizontal/Vertical Division Profile